thomassuedbroecker/cloud-native-starter/workshop/04-traffic-management.md

 ![injected as additional containe](images/traffic-routing-deployment05.png)

-Now we want to control the  route traffic (e.g. REST API calls).
+We want to control the route traffic (e.g. REST API calls).
 To control the traffic into a Kubernetes application a **Kubernetes Ingress** is required.

-With Istio, the equivalent is a **Istio Gateway** which allows it to manage and monitor incoming traffic.
-This gateway in turn uses the Istio ingress gateway which is a pod running in Kubernetes.
-This is the definition of an Istio gateway.
+With Istio, we have the equivalent **Istio Gateway** which allows it to manage and monitor incoming traffic.
+This gateway in turn uses the **Istio ingress gateway** which is a Pod running in Kubernetes.
+In following pricture we see the definition of our Istio gateway.
 The [Istio ingress.ymal](web-api-java-jee/deployment/istio-ingress.yaml).

 This gateway listens on port **80** and answers to any request (“*”).
 The “hosts: *” should not be used in production, of course.

 ![Istio gateway](images/traffic-routing-deployment06.png)

-In the gif we can see a sample istio gateway instance the in Kubernetes.
+In the gif we can see the **Istio Gateway** instance in our Kubernetes, we installed before.

 ![Istio gateway gif](images/traffic-routing-deployment07.gif)